Chaos Zero Nightmare (CZN)ReiBuild and Guide

 • Incredibly potent and numerous buffing cards and upgrades.

-• Is able to deal some decent damage herself for a support with Epiphanies that support this.
+• Can deal some decent damage herself for a support with Epiphanies that support this.

 Cons